Program overview :

 • Creating connected communities where older adults and their care partners are engaged in health and social activities.

-Healthcare Excellence Canada, in partnership with organizations delivering aging in place programs, has summarized some of these practices into short summaries to raise the profile of promising practices and generate discussion about how similar approaches could be adapted and applied elsewhere.
-The summaries offer details about how the practice works, evaluation and impact, and key success factors.
+Healthcare Excellence Canada, in partnership with organizations delivering aging in place programs, has summarized some of these promising practices into short summaries to catalyze discussion about how similar approaches could be adapted and applied elsewhere.
+The summaries offer details about how each practice works, evaluation and impact, and key success factors.

 Community Paramedicine at Clinic (Ontario)

-The Community Paramedicine at Clinic (CP@clinic) Program is an innovative, evidence-based chronic disease prevention, management and health promotion program operated by local community paramedics in community social housing with high concentrations of older adults.
-It aims to:
+The Ontario-based Community Paramedicine at Clinic (CP@clinic) Program is an evidence-based initiative, focusing on chronic disease prevention, management and health promotion.
+Implemented by local community paramedics, this program supports community social housing with a high concentration of older adults.

 Read the summary